spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore.md

 <InfoBox>

-Palette uses the open-source, Velero, to provide backup and restore capabilities.
-You can learn more about Velero by checking out their [Restore Reference](https://velero.io/docs/main/restore-reference/) and [Backup Reference](https://velero.io/docs/main/backup-reference/) documentation.
+Palette uses open-source Velero to provide backup and restore capabilities.
+You can learn more about Velero by checking out the Velero [Restore Reference](https://velero.io/docs/main/restore-reference/) and [Backup Reference](https://velero.io/docs/main/backup-reference/).

 </InfoBox>